Location

 Oscar Ruiz Navia TIGERS CAN BE SEEN IN THE RAIN (2025, 15′)

 Open Group is a well-known Ukrainian artist collective founded in Lviv in 2012.
 The current permanent members are Yuriy Biley, Pavlo Kovach and Anton Varga.
-This is the second part of Repeat After Me.
-The first part, produced in 2022, was included in the MFJ 82 Close-Up screening last December.
-Though rarely exhibited, it is in several ways a unique work, making unusual, specific demands of its viewers and offering a unique cinematic experience in return.
+The version of Repeat After Me produced in 2024 was included in the MFJ 82 Close-Up screening last December; this version was produced in 2022.
+It is in several ways a unique work, making unusual, specific demands of its viewers and offering a unique cinematic experience in return.

 “Men, women, old, middle aged, young.
 One by one they stare into the camera, identify themselves, and shout, yowl, grunt, hiss, roar the sounds of war.
 UUUUhHHhhTDDURRShHTTZHHTTZHT.